RancidDax/namazu.tools/top.md

 > There are hard hitting auto-attacks throughout this entire phase.
 The OT should be using their targeted mitigation on the MT as much as possible to help reduce the strain on the healers.

 {: .healers }
 > This phase requires high mitigation for each **Latent Defect**.
-Use the mitigation sheet provided, and allow the shield healer to get close to the center of the arena to mitigate damage before each **Latent Defect**.
+Use the mitigation sheet provided, and allow the shield healer to get dead center of the arena to mitigate damage before each **Latent Defect**.

 The phase begins with a hard-hitting raid wide cast: